 To be determined by the period of performance of awarded applications.
 Successful applicants will be expected to complete the work proposed within a five-year period of performance.
-60 months (unless an extension is granted by the Attorney General)

 Eligibility Information

 For eligibility information, see the solicitation cover page.

 For information on cost sharing or match requirements, see the "Federal Award Information" section.